hemog/Stern/README.md

-# Project for Engineering Project
+# Project for Engineering Project Lecture

 Original Released by Ali Bilal Arı for python3: